AgnostiqHQ/covalent/doc/source/concepts/api_concepts.rst

 Sublattice
 ==========

 It is common practice to perform a nested set of experiments.
 For example, you design an experiment from a set of tasks defined as electrons.
-You then construct the experiment as a lattice, then dispatch the experiment using some test parameters.
+You construct the experiment as a lattice, then dispatch the experiment using some test parameters.

 Now assume that you want to run a series of these experiments in parallel across a spectrum of input parameters.
 Covalent enables exactly this technique through the use of *sublattices*.

 A sublattice is a lattice transformed into an electron by applying an electron decorator after applying the lattice decorator.

 For example, the lattice :code:`experiment` defined below performs some experiment for a given set of parameters.
-To carry out a series of experiments for a range of parameters, you just wrap the :code:`experiment` lattice with the :code:`@electron` decorator to construct the :code:`run_experiment` sublattice.
-(The example below explicitly wraps :code:`experiment` in :code:`electron` rather than using decorator notation.
+To carry out a series of experiments for a range of parameters, you wrap the :code:`experiment` lattice with the :code:`@electron` decorator to construct the :code:`run_experiment` sublattice.
+(The example below explicitly calls :code:`electron` to wrap :code:`experiment` rather than using "@" notation.
 The result is the same.)

 When :code:`run_experiment_suite` is dispatched for execution, it runs the experiment with an array of different input parameter sets.
 Since this arrangement meets the criteria for independence of the sublattices' inputs and outputs, Covalent executes the sublattices in parallel!